Modulate using orthogonal frequency division modulation

 Select to apply raised cosine windowing.
 Windowing is the process in which the OFDM symbol is multiplied by a raised cosine window before transmission to reduce the power of out-of-band subcarriers, which serves to reduce spectral regrowth.

-only when Apply raised cosine windowing between OFDM symbols is
+when Apply raised cosine windowing between OFDM symbols

-selected.
-Use positive integers having a maximum value no greater
+is selected.
+Use positive integers having a maximum value no greater than

-than the minimum cyclic prefix length.
-For example, in a configuration
+the minimum cyclic prefix length.
+For example, in a configuration in which

 Specify the number of OFDM symbols in the time-frequency grid.

 Specify the number of transmit antennas, Nt, as a positive integer such that Nt ≤ 64.

 Select the simulation type from these choices: